-Additional autopsies are performed during a one-month senior autopsy rotation at Parkland, a one-month rotation through Forensic Pathology, and during the VA rotation.
+Additional autopsies are performed during a one-month senior autopsy rotation at Parkland, a one-month rotation through Forensic Pathology, and during the Dallas Veterans Affairs Medical Center rotation.

 In addition to instilling sound technical skills, this experience is designed to foster critical review of the medical record and to facilitate the correlation of morphologic changes with clinical data.
-Pediatric and perinatal cases are staffed by members of the Division of Pediatric Pathology.
+Pediatric and perinatal cases are staffed by members of the Pediatric Pathology Service.
 Neuropathologists participate in the gross and microscopic examination of cases of neurologic disease.
-While on the autopsy service, residents have no other conflicting service responsibilities.
+While on the Autopsy Service, residents have no other conflicting service responsibilities.

 - Dominick Cavuoti, M.D.